 - Cut quince into 1.5" chunks

-- Let it cool, take out the seed pouch, and puree the quince with an immersion blender or in the food processor until smooth.
+- Let it cool, take out the seed pouch, and puree the quince mixture with an immersion blender or in the food processor until smooth.

-- Serve over crackers, plain, with Manchego or sharp cheddar cheese or use it as a pastry filling
+- Serve over crackers, plain, with Manchego or sharp cheddar cheese, or use it as a pastry filling

 Notes